helidon-io/helidon-examples/examples/declarative/data-jdbc/h2/README.md

 curl http://localhost:8080/pokemon/all
 ```

+The endpoint passes Java `null` to a nullable `String` repository parameter.
+The generated implementation binds typed
+SQL `NULL` at both occurrences of `:typeName`, and the SQL disables the optional type filter.

 List Pokemon having the `Normal` type:

 ```shell
 curl http://localhost:8080/pokemon/type/Normal
 ```

+This endpoint calls the same repository method with `"Normal"`, demonstrating its non-null binding path while applying
+the type filter.

 Search for a Pokemon name or type with one repeated named parameter: